MadgicalSwift/plant-explorer/README.md

 # Make their local server to public server
 ```
 Install and run ngrok using command "ngrok http 3000" Copy forwarding Url
-insatall and run postman and past url in the body
+install and run postman and past url in the body
 and send PUt request Url https://v1-api.swiftchat.ai/api/bots/Bot_Id/webhook-url
 ```